 Ramesses II then recarved it with a new message.
 Eventually, however, the plaster fell out, leaving us with this unusual layering of different hieroglyphs.

 While we have a rational explanation for the symbols, it’s still a bizarre coincidence that they turned out the way they did.
-But visitors shouldn’t let this one block of stone distract them from the remarkable artwork found all throughout the temple.
+But visitors shouldn’t let this one block of stone distract them from the remarkable artwork elsewhere.

 The Inner Hypostyle Hall

-The Inner Hypostyle Hall is where the real magic of the temple begins.
-All of the reliefs here are originals by Seti I.
+The Inner Hypostyle Hall is where the real magic of the temple begins, as all of the reliefs here are originals by Seti I.

 The hall contains 36 columns and the walls are entirely carved in intricate raised reliefs.